What I Keep Witnessing In This Work

 More connected to themselves.

-More able to imagine futures they previously could not even emotionally access.
+More capable of imagining futures they previously could not even emotionally access.

 Why This Work Continues To Humble Me